Review: QR code solutions for anti-counterfeiting, with examples

 Basic example of dynamic QR code vs. static QR code

-Dynamic QR codes are more common in enterprise use cases due to the ability to “see” all traffic (QR code scans) going through the redirect URL, and to be able to change that URL at will.
-This provides flexibility in managing and updating a QR code after it has been printed.
-With static QR codes, you’re stuck with the URL used – unless you have a way to later make that page redirect users.
+Dynamic QR codes are more common in enterprise use cases due to the ability to “see” all traffic (QR code scans) going through the redirect URL.
+Another important Dynamic QR code feature for enterprise is the ability to change the destination URL as needed and on demand.
+This characteristic provides flexibility in managing and updating a QR code after the code has been printed.
+With static QR codes, you’re stuck with the destination URL used—unless you make advanced DNS changes later to redirect users.
+That approach with static QR codes can be fraught with problems though, which is why dynamic QR codes are preferred.

 As we’ll show in the following detailed example, both static and dynamic codes don’t intrinsically provide any security against counterfeiting.